Brazil 2014 strong contender as best-ever World Cup

 But, in the end, the World Cup got the right champions because Germany were the most complete and effective team despite a valiant effort by Lionel Messi-inspired Argentina, who were undone by Mario Goetze's superb strike in the final.

-New talent emerged, something rare in this globalized age, with Colombia’s James Rodriguez, the tournament's top scorer with six goals, the most exciting to shine.
+New talent emerged, something rare in this globalised age, with Colombia’s James Rodriguez, the tournament's top scorer with six goals, the most exciting to shine.

 There was a joint record number of goals (171) but also outstanding defending with the role of the defensive midfielder emerging as fundamental – as Argentina’s Javier Mascherano highlighted.